22 May 2017

-There are five Regional Courts of Appeal with 165 judges.
+There are five Regional Courts of Appeal.
 The Regional Courts of Appeal judge upon the appeals filed against the decisions of the District courts and the Regional Courts, and act in other cases referred to its scope of competence.

 There are 20 Regional Courts that hear cases in the first instance – in the cases specified in an Act of Parliament – and judge upon the appeals filed against the decisions of the District courts and the administrative and labour courts.

 The District courts proceed as a court of first instance.
 Labour and administrative courts also proceed as a court of first instance and they are courts on local level from 1 January 2013.

 The official website of the Hungarian courts is available here.